Wellspring Women’s Center is a haven – its dining room painted a rosy pink, peace-bringing paper cranes suspended from its ceiling.

 Jean, the inspiration for Wellspring, visited multiple times and donated five dollars from her Social Security check to the Center.

 And, nearly thirty years since its founding, Wellspring is still greeting newcomers.
-The staff has expanded from Sister Catherine and Sister Claire to include a Volunteer coordinator, a Bilingual Outreach Coordinator, a Business Manager, a Children’s Corner Coordinator, a Women’s Wellness Coordinator, an Art of Being Coordinator, a Development Director, a Nutrition Services Manager and a host of 100 faithful volunteers.
+The staff has expanded from Sister Catherine and Sister Claire to include an Executive Director, Bilingual Outreach Coordinator, a Business Manager, a Women’s Wellness Coordinator, an Art of Being Coordinator, a Development Director, a Nutrition Services Manager and a host of 100 faithful volunteers.

-Sister Claire left Wellspring because she felt that it was time to leave.
-She spiritually sensed that her time at the Center was finished.
+Sister Claire left Wellspring when she spiritually sensed that her time at the center was finished.
 After Wellspring, she worked for the Step Ministry at St. Francis of Assisi Parish – offering a place for homeless people to sleep on the Parish’s steps.
-She now works as a spiritual director out of a small office in Midtown Sacramento on 21st Street.
+Until she passed away in October of 2018, she worked as a spiritual director out of a small office in Midtown Sacramento on 21st Street.

 “Rather than lifting me up, the experience of opening Wellspring has humbled me,” Sister Claire said.